R133 is compulsory BEFORE you may go and write your Supp / See also list of students under Noticeboard Supp Exam Time Table

 Make sure on the noticebaord what is going on with your academics.
 It is not the College responsibility to keep on reminding you if you need to re-write tests, hand in paractical assignments, etc.

-Lists has been put up on the noticeboard even before classes started on the 30th of January 2019.
+Lists has been put up on the noticeboard even before classes started 15 July 2019.

 Take responsibility for your own academics.